-Complementary therapies are not regulated in the UK, so it’s important to find a therapist from a reliable source.
+Not all complementary therapies are regulated in the UK, so it’s important to find a therapist from a reliable source.

 You may want to ask the therapist if they’ve worked with people diagnosed with breast cancer.
 Whoever you choose, it’s important you trust them and feel comfortable with the therapy plan they recommend.

-If you see a therapist, you should tell them about your breast cancer and its treatment.
+If you do see a therapist, tell them about your breast cancer and any treatment you are having.

 8. Further support